 - Mythology Gag: The scene where the shootout leads to half of Danny's loot being torched by explosives is almost certain homage to the climax of the original, where Ocean's loot is burned with Bergdorf's body.

-- N+1 Sequel Title: Twelve and Thirteen
+- N+1 Sequel Title: Ocean's Eleven is followed by Twelve and Thirteen

 - Nice Job Breaking It, Hero!: Linus' stunt during the theft of the pinch leads directly to Yen's hand getting broken.